franeklubi/luxya/README.md

 - the modulo (`%`) operator

 ### Syntax differences:
-- function declarations are expressions, rather than statements, so you can create anonymous (but not strictly) functions you wan't to use in-place: `function_name(10, a, fun () { print "callback" })`
+- function declarations are expressions, rather than statements, so you can create anonymous (but not strictly) functions you want to use in-place: `function_name(10, a, fun () { print "callback" })`
 - introduced `let` instead of `var`, and `const` for immutable declarations
 - `if`'s, `else`'s, and `for`'s body has to be a block
 - `if`s condition doesn't need to be a grouping (basically you can do: `if true { ... }`)